Porno For Pyros Postpone Tour To Work On New Music - Spin

-Porno for Pyros has postponed its first proper tour since 1997 in order to finish working on new material.
+Porno for Pyros have postponed their first proper tour since 1997 in order to finish working on new material.
 The Horns, Thorns En Halos outing was supposed to begin Oct.
-8 in Wheatland, Ca., and will be rescheduled during a time period yet to be announced.
+8 in Wheatland, Ca., but will be rescheduled during a time period yet to be announced.

 “We are beyond thankful for all of your support these last 30 years, and are anxious to celebrate with you,” the Perry Farrell-led group wrote on social media.
 “Whilst rehearsing for our first tour in 25 years, we’ve also been in the studio creating new music – that we were hoping to get to you in time for these shows.”